Compare Uninsured/Underinsured Motorist (UM/UIM) Coverage: Rates, Discounts, & Requirements [2023]

 If you aren’t required to get these coverages, you may wonder if you should spend the extra money to purchase these coverages.
 When choosing whether to carry uninsured or underinsured motorist coverage, you should consider the following:

-- Your health insurance.
-If you have good health insurance, you probably don’t need to get bodily injury coverage for uninsured or underinsured motorist insurance unless you want coverage for pain and suffering after an accident.
+- Your Health Insurance: If you have good health insurance, you probably don’t need to get bodily injury coverage for uninsured or underinsured motorist insurance unless you want coverage for pain and suffering after an accident.

-- Your car insurance.
-If you have good collision insurance, you can probably skip out on carrying uninsured or underinsured motorist coverages if they aren’t required in your state.
+- Your Car Insurance: If you have good collision insurance, you can probably skip out on carrying uninsured or underinsured motorist coverages if they aren’t required in your state.

-- Your state’s number of uninsured or underinsured drivers.
-We recommend looking at how many uninsured drivers and underinsured drivers there are in your state before deciding whether you should skip out on these coverages.
+- Your State’s Number of Uninsured or Underinsured Drivers: We recommend looking at how many uninsured drivers and underinsured drivers there are in your state before deciding whether you should skip out on these coverages.

 If you already have good health and car insurance, you may not need to carry uninsured or underinsured motorist coverage if your state doesn’t require them.
 Suppose you are worried about the cost of carrying these insurance coverages.
 In that case, the best thing you can do is shop around for quotes and see if you can get cheaper insurance rates from a different auto insurance company in your area.